Important Information

 #1 Currency Pair

-A currency pair is the quotation of two different currencies, where one is quoted against the other.
-A currency pair’s first listed currency is referred to as the base, and the second listed currency—which serves as the benchmark—is known as the quote.
-It shows the base currency required to be exchanged for one unit.
+A currency pair is the quotation of two currencies, with one quoted against the other.
+A currency pair’s first listed currency is the base, and the second, which serves as the benchmark, is the quote.
+It shows the base currency required to exchange one unit.

-For example, EUR/USD is a currency pair where the euro (EUR) is the base currency, and the US dollar (USD) is the quote currency.
+For example, EUR/USD is a currency pair in which the euro (EUR) is the base currency and the US dollar (USD) is the quote currency.

 #2 Base Currency/Quote Currency

-The base currency refers to the first currency in the currency pair.
-It is the currency which is being measured against the value of the second currency, also known as the quote currency.
+The base currency is the first currency in a currency pair.
+The currency being measured is the base currency, and the second currency is the quote currency.

-For example, in a GBP/USD currency pair, the GBP is the base currency, while the USD is the quote currency.
+For example, in a GBP/USD currency pair, GBP is the base currency, and USD is the quote currency.

-This shows how much USD is needed to buy one GBP.
+This shows how many USD are needed to buy 1 GBP.

 #3 Leverage